JJohnson1988/AirProxy/README.md

 **IMPORTANT**: *You still need some sort of custom mDNS/Avahi service file to pair with this script, assuming your current multicast broadcast service is also incompatible.
 I have included a sample Avahi service file, but yours needs to fit (relatively) closely with your specific printer!*

 It is also possible you do not need the proxy script at all, and all you need is an updated mDNS service file!
-If that is the case, your situation and solution has become a lot simpler...
+If that is the case, your situation and solution has become a lot simpler.
+But even if you end up not using the proxy daemon full-time, you will still find it useful for troubleshooting IPP communication.
+The logging service (currently tailored for Asuswrt-Merlin routers) shows handshakes and potential print requests from LAN client IP addresses, which should at least give you a better idea of what's happening between a device and the printer.

 *Some final notes:*